vanruc/todoApp/README.md

     <newParameters/>
 </view>
 ```
-After done above definition, we will have a view like this.
+After we're finished with the above definition, we will have a view like this.
 ![](doc_img_src/staffeditview1.png)

-It look better like before right.
-However we still need some more improve here.
+It look better than before right?
+However there are still some improvements to be made here.

-We want to get contact info(Name, Email, Phone Number) from `Contact` to show here.
+We want to get contact info(Name, Email, Phone Number) from `Contacts` to show here.

-Todo that, right after Social Title, we add below rows:
+To do that, right after Social Title, we add the below rows:
 ```xml
 <row>
     <item>